cjkenn/sif/README.md

 ```

 ## Tests
 sif has unit tests and integration tests.
-Unit tests are contained inline (for example, [dominance calculation tests](https://github.com/cjkenn/sif/blob/master/sifc_analysis/src/dom.rs#L224)), and the `sifc_tests` crate contains integration tests that require passes in many different crates.
-The `sifc_tests` [readme](https://github.com/cjkenn/sif/blob/master/sifc_tests/README.md) has more information on what integrations tests run.
+Unit tests are contained inline (for example, [dominance calculation tests](https://github.com/cjkenn/sif/blob/master/sifc_analysis/src/dom.rs#L224)), and the `sifc_tests` crate contains integration tests that require many different crates.
+The `sifc_tests` [readme](https://github.com/cjkenn/sif/blob/master/sifc_tests/README.md) has more information on what integrations tests do.
 To run the tests, cargo can be used:

 ```sh
 cargo test